Cochrane has a new production model

 As part of our ongoing Future Cochrane programme we have collated some useful webinars and training videos for members of our community to ask questions, share thoughts and ideas and discuss these changes.

-See what’s coming up and take a look at our previous webinars
+Take a look at our previous webinars

 Key changes